The Best Course Evaluation Questions and How to Write Them

 Sample Course Evaluation Questions

-We’ve suggested some examples below to help get you started with writing course feedback questions.
+We've provided examples below to help you get started on writing course feedback questions.
 The questions are organized based on the part of the course they assess.
 To make it even easier, use our course evaluation template in Google Forms.
 Simply make a copy of the form and edit the questions to meet your needs.

-Use our customizable course evaluation template to get started gathering feedback that can improve your classes.
+Use our customizable course evaluation template to start gathering feedback to improve your classes.

 Course Content/Structure

-• The course covered everything promised in the course description. (scale)
+- The course covered the topics described in the course description. (scale)

 Instructor Evaluation